Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 * Build Solution

 ### Build the Stand-Alone Launcher
-To build your own version of the Stand-Alone Launcher, follow these steps.
+To build your own version of the Stand-Alone Launcher, follow these steps:
 * Create a project for a console application target and name it "DotNetPortfolioDemoLauncher_N2".
 * Include in the project the source `src/StandaloneAdaptersLauncher.cs`
 * Include references to the Lightstreamer .NET Adapter Server library binaries (see above) and .NET Portfolio Demo Data Adapter binaries you have built in the previous step.